How can I search in ’Search Finnish Court Records’?

 You can search for word combinations (e.g. Torpare contract or Gabriel Wegelius).
 The search returns all pages, where both of the words are spotted on the same page.

 On the top of the search results page are the filters you can use.
 With the District filter you can select which court district you search.
 With the subject filter you can choose to search from either main records or notification records.
-The material on this platform consists of the notification records.
 When you are searching single words, you can use the confidence filter to adjust the confidence threshold of the search results.
 You can see the confidence of the search result by hovering the cursor over the search result.

 You can pick words relating to court records into your search from the Find terms -function below the search bar.
 The words are organized thematically.
 You can pick specific words or all words within a theme.
 Words are added to your search by clicking “Paste terms”.
 Selected words are cleared by clicking “Clear selections”.
 Return to search page by clicking “Cancel”.